Assessing the Reliability of Wind Power Operations under a Changing Climate with a Non-Gaussian Bias Correction: Application

 While the aforementioned maps provide an overall estimation of the difference in profits across the country, the areas of highest interest are the ones where the installation of wind turbines would be the most cost-effective choice.
 Therefore, we estimate the difference in profits for the 75 wind farms locations identified in \cite{gia20} to be the most promising sites.
-We add the difference in profits across the sites and we obtain a total increase in profit of approximately \$273,000 and a standard deviation of \$15,000, hence lending additional support for the long-term profitability of the selected sites.
+We add the difference in profits across the sites and we obtain a total increase in profit of approximately \$272,000 and a standard deviation of \$14,000, hence lending additional support for the long-term profitability of the selected sites.
+In Figure S15 we have recalculated the daily profits using a simple MV approach, i.e., by adjusting only mean and variance in the optimal sites, and we obtained a considerably decreased daily profit of \$111,000 (standard deviation \$26,000).